MartsyniukOlena/sportify/README.md

 __Purchase Process:__

-Shopping Cart: Users can add products to a shopping cart and proceed to checkout.
+Shopping Cart: Users can add products to a shopping bag, view it, update items, delete items or proceed to checkout.
-Payment Integration: Secure payment support. checkout form
+Payment Integration: Secure payment support.
+Checkout form: The checkout form collects necessary information as users details, delivery information, payment details.
+The form validates the input to prevent errors.

 __Wishlist__